-The Board shall have 60 days in which to approve the specifications.
-If no action is taken by the Board within 60 days, the specifications shall be deemed approved.
+The Department shall have 60 days in which to approve the specifications.
+If no action is taken by the Department within 60 days, the specifications shall be deemed approved.
 Individual approval of separate projects under this subsection is not necessary when approved specifications are implemented through a project-specific erosion and sediment control plan.
 Projects not included in this subsection shall comply with the requirements of the appropriate local erosion and sediment control program.
-The Board shall have the
+The Board shall have the authority to enforce approved specifications and charge fees equal to the lower of (i) \$1,000 or (ii) an amount sufficient to cover the costs associated with standard and specification review and approval, projection inspections, and compliance.
+Approval of general erosion and sediment control specifications by the Department does not relieve the owner or operator from compliance with any other local ordinances and regulations including requirements to submit plans and obtain permits as may be required by such ordinances and regulations.

-- authority to enforce approved specifications.
-Approval of general erosion and sediment control specifications by the Board does not relieve the owner or operator from compliance with any other local ordinances and regulations including requirements to submit plans and obtain permits as may be required by such ordinances and regulations. - F. In order to prevent further erosion a local program may require approval of a conservation plan for any land identified in the local program as an erosion impact area. - G. For the purposes of subsections A and B of this section, when land-disturbing activity will be required of a contractor performing construction work pursuant to a construction contract, the preparation, submission and approval of an erosion and sediment control plan shall be the responsibility of the owner.
+- F. In order to prevent further erosion, a VESCP authority may require approval of an erosion and sediment control plan for any land identified by the VESCP authority as an erosion impact area. - G. For the purposes of subsections A and B, when land-disturbing activity will be required of a contractor performing construction work pursuant to a construction contract, the preparation, submission and approval of an erosion and sediment control plan shall be the responsibility of the owner.

 § 10.1-564.
-State agency projects.
+State Agency Projects